silvamleandro/UAV_Platform/README.md

 # Platform for UAV Controlling

-This project aims to develop an MQTT platform for UAV control applying the detection of attacks on the wireless network.
+This project aims to develop an MQTT platform for UAV control applying the detection of DoS attacks on the wireless network.
 Thus, two programs are built: one for the controller and the other for the Raspberry Pi, which is responsible for communicating with the UAV.
-The connection between the Raspberry Pi and the UAV is through the wireless network, so a machine learning model is generated in order to detect attacks, such as Wi-Fi deauthentication and cracking.
+The connection between the Raspberry Pi and the UAV is through the Wi-Fi network, so a machine learning model is generated in order to detect attacks, such as deauthentication.

 The group for this project is composed of the following members: